fullio2018/alloy_apache/README.md

 This configuration demonstrates how to leverage the capabilities of Grafana Agent Alloy to collect, process, and analyze metrics and logs from an Apache instance.

 ## License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the Creative Commons Zero v1.0 Universal